chris--/node-ben/README.markdown

 ben
 ===

-chris-- added ability to store the tests in a suite and run them synchronosly
+chris-- added ability to store the tests in a suite and run them synchronously
 -------

 example with socket.io: